koustubhk09/Smart_Aquaculture-Monitoring-and-alert-system-/README.md

-# Smart_Aquaculture-Monitoring-and-alert-system-🌊 Smart Aquaculture Monitoring and Alert System
+🌊 Smart Aquaculture Monitoring and Alert System

 A real-time water quality monitoring system designed to help fish farming and aquaculture.
 The system uses IoT sensors connected to Arduino/NodeMCU to measure critical water parameters and provide instant alerts.